-The Grand Duchy boasts a state-of-theart IT infrastructure and has the highest density of Tier IV data centres in Europe as well as a best-in-class broadband network, making it number one globally for bandwidth capacity.
+The Grand Duchy boasts a state-of-the-art IT infrastructure and has the highest density of Tier IV data centres in Europe as well as a best-in-class broadband network, making it number one globally for bandwidth capacity.

 Luxembourg is also at the centre of Europe's High-Performance Computing (HPC) project.
 As part of the European Commission's Horizon 2020 programme, HPC is a strategic resource for Europe's future, allowing researchers to study and understand complex phenomena, helping policy-makers take better decisions and enabling the industry to innovate new products and services.
-A supercomputer, with the power of 10 petaflops (10 million billion operations per second) was inaugurated in Luxembourg in June 2021.
-It is now part of a network of supercomputers to be developed together with Germany, the Netherlands, France, Spain, Portugal and Italy.
+A supercomputer, with the power of one petaflop per second, is planned, which by 2023 will be an integral part of a network of supercomputers to be developed together with Germany, the Netherlands, France, Spain, Portugal and Italy.